Disability Support > Volunteer Opportunities near

 At Southwind Fields, we encourage each of our Locals to have a mentor.

-For our City Locals, it may look like checking in once a week, maybe grabbing a burger or a cup of coffee, touching base, and doing life together.
+For our City Locals, it may look like checking in once a week, grabbing a burger or a cup of coffee, touching base, and doing life together.

-At our Local Hub, mentors might lead a life group, teach a class, or simply join us for lunch.
+At our Local Hub, mentors might lead a life group, teach a class, or join us for lunch.

 Click here to learn more.